spatialthoughts/qgis-tutorials/source/docs/nearest_neighbor_analysis.rst

    [ Download PDF `A4 <../pdf/nearest_neighbor_analysis_a4.pdf>`_ `Letter
    <../pdf/nearest_neighbor_analysis_letter.pdf>`_ ]

-GIS is very useful is analyzing spatial relationship between features.
+GIS is very useful in analyzing spatial relationship between features.
 One such analysis is finding out which features are closest to a given feature.
 QGIS has a tool called **Distance Matrix** which helps with such analysis.
 In this tutorial, we will use 2 datasets and find out which points from one layer are